Monotonic Alpha-divergence Minimisation for Variational Inference: An Iterative Algorithm for Optimising

-provided that $\int_\Yset \lrb{ \ratio(y) + b_n k(\theta_n , y)} |\log k(\theta_n, y)| \nu(\rmd y)<\infty$ for all $n \geq 1$. \item Secondly, a remarkable aspect is that \eqref{eq:updateTheta} is written as a maximisation problem involving the logarithm of the ratio $k(\theta, y) / k(\theta_n, y)$ whereas $\Psi_\alpha$ is not directly expressed in terms of logarithm of this ratio for $\alpha\notin\{0,1\}$.
-This will allow us to solve the argmax problem in~(\ref{eq:updateTheta}) for some notable choices of kernel \kdtxt{density} $k$ and thus to use \kdtxt{the \textit{maximisation approach} of \Cref{coro:argmax}} to derive simple update rules for $(\theta_n)_{n \geq 1}$.
-An example and a lemma are provided thereafter to illustrate this fact and more general results will follow later in \Cref{sec:expo-family}. \item Thirdly, the sequence $(b_n)_{n\geq1}$ appearing in \eqref{eq:updateTheta} is arbitrary and can as a result be chosen by the practitioner.
-It is responsible for introducing a regularisation term in the argmax problem \eqref{eq:updateTheta} so that the larger $b_n$ is, the closer $\theta_{n+1}$ is to $\theta_n$. \end{itemize}
+provided that $\int_\Yset \lrb{ \ratio(y) + b_n k(\theta_n , y)} |\log k(\theta_n, y)| \nu(\rmd y)<\infty$ for all $n \geq 1$. \item While it suffices to find any $\theta_{n+1}$ so that \eqref{eq:ineqThetaMainTwo} holds to obtain a systematic decrease in $\Psif$, defining $\theta_{n+1}$ as in~(\ref{eq:updateTheta}) enables us to solve this argmax problem for notable choices of kernel density $k$.
+A remarkable aspect is indeed that \eqref{eq:updateTheta} is written as a maximisation problem involving the logarithm of the ratio $k(\theta, y) / k(\theta_n, y)$ whereas $\Psi_\alpha$ is not directly expressed in terms of logarithm of this ratio for $\alpha\notin\{0,1\}$.
+As a result, we can use the \textit{maximisation approach} of \Cref{coro:argmax} to derive simple update rules for $(\theta_n)_{n \geq 1}$.
+An example and a lemma are provided thereafter to illustrate this fact and more general results regarding exponential families will follow later in \Cref{sec:expo-family}.